 Rooms at Colors Thessaloniki Living start from €70 per night.
 Browse the latest availability and rates here.

-Have any further questions about things to do in Thessaloniki or travelling in Greece in general?
-As you may know, I’ve been living in Athens for the last two and a half years.
-In August 2019, I decided to base myself in Thessaloniki for a month and got to know the city pretty well during that time.
+Do you have any further questions about things to do in Thessaloniki or travelling to Greece in general?
+I have been living in Greece for over three years now.
+I have spent months based in Thessaloniki and have gotten to know the city pretty well,

 Disclaimer: This article may contain affiliate links.
 This means that if you choose to make a purchase through any of the links contained on this page, I may obtain a small amount of commission which is charged at no extra cost to you.
-Commissions earned through this site enable me to continue to provide free travel content.
 Thanks for understanding.